 - outdated software (can be upgraded to Android 7.0 though)

 - a bit heavy and pricey

 Near Smartphone Experience

-The Huawei Media Pad M5 is a relatively small 8.5’’ wide tablet, which is almost smartphone territory, boasting a sharp and crisp 2.5D 2,560×1,600 resolution display, and great gaming performance.
-Just to give you a hint, this tablet runs on Huawei’s in-house made Kirin 960 system on chip, which is a state of the art tech-platform, running with the best in 2018 and all that, along with 4 GB of RAM and 64 GB of internal storage (there’s also a micro SD expansion slot).
+The Huawei Media Pad M5 Lite is a 10.1″ tablet, boasting a sharp and crisp 1920 x 1200 resolution display, and great gaming performance.
+Just to give you a hint, this tablet runs on Huawei’s in-house made Kirin 659 system on chip, which is a state of the art tech-platform, along with 3 GB of RAM and 32 GB of internal storage (there’s also a micro SD expansion slot).